 In the expert edition, you would originally get a set of 4 filters:

 Before delivery, this was changed to the following filters:

 When using an interferential filter, light pollution will be reduced at the same time.
 All these filters can be used where there is light pollution and reveal even more details.
 Concerning galaxies, since they are made of stars and nebulae, it can also work out, but the number of targets will be more limited due to the weak signal.

 Note: Apparently the H-Alpha and OIII filters were combined into one filter (Dual Band Filter); an SII filter has not been released yet.

 No it will not be possible to use existing filters, as Vespera will adapt its image processing and object suggestions, based on filters that will be used, by detecting the type of filter.
 Moreover, a full-aperture filter involves specific requirements in term of optical quality that are not guaranteed by most of the filters in the market.

 Unlike Stellina, Vespera will not incorporate an anti-dew heating resistor.
 This will be offered as an accessory.
 The optional dew heater will fit in the front of the tube, near the first lens.

 The backpack is included in the Vespera's Adventurer Edition pledges.
-It will also be available as an optional accessory purchase on the Vaonis Website.
+It is also available as an optional accessory for purchase on the Vaonis Website.